How To Manage Endometriosis Naturally, According To An Integrative Doctor

 - Consider supplements: I recommend taking one to two tablespoons of freshly ground flax seed daily in a smoothie, or mixed into food, to support elimination of excess estrogen.
 If constipation is a problem, consider 600 mg of magnesium citrate before bed each night to ensure a healthy movement the next morning.

-Step 4: Soothe and Heal
+Step 4: Soothe and heal

-- Focus on antioxidants: Antioxidants can prevent and reverse local tissue damage from inflammation.
+Antioxidants can prevent and reverse local tissue damage from inflammation.
 Some of the best antioxidants come from foods high in vitamins E, A, and C. You can also supplement by taking a daily multivitamin.
 Here are some of the antioxidant supplements that have been shown to be especially helpful in treating endometriosis:

 - N-acetylcysteine (NAC): This is a powerful antioxidant with some impressive data behind it specifically for endometriosis.
 In a 2013 study of 92 women in Italy, 47 took NAC and 45 took a placebo.
 Of those who took 600 mg of NAC three times a day, three consecutive days each week for three months, 24 patients cancelled their scheduled laparoscopy due to a decrease or disappearance of endometriosis, improved pain reduction or because they had gotten pregnant!
 In the other group, only one patient cancelled surgery.